celestiaorg/celestia-app/README.md

     make install
     ```

-### Pre-built binary
+### Prebuilt binary

-If you'd rather not install from source, you can download a pre-built binary from the [releases](https://github.com/celestiaorg/celestia-app/releases) page.
+If you'd rather not install from source, you can download a prebuilt binary from the [releases](https://github.com/celestiaorg/celestia-app/releases) page.

 1. Navigate to the latest release on <https://github.com/celestiaorg/celestia-app/releases>.
 1. Download the binary for your platform (e.g. `celestia-app_Linux_x86_64.tar.gz`) from the **Assets** section.
 Tip: if you're not sure what platform you're on, you can run `uname -a` and look for the operating system (e.g. `Linux`, `Darwin`) and architecture (e.g. `x86_64`, `arm64`).